vkjdev/book-recommender/README.rst

 BOOK RECOMMENDER
 ================
 This is school project for Recommender Systems course on Masaryk University, Faculty of Informatics.
-The goal of this project is to design, implement and evaluate recommender systems for online book store.
+The goal of this project is to design, implement and evaluate Recommender system for online book store.

 DEVELOPMENT